Call for Applications: Travel grants to explore Europe for young adults between 18 and 27 years of age

 How can I apply?

-You can apply by filling out the form on our Website.
+You can apply by filling out the form on our website below.
 Before starting the form, decide which travel grant you want to apply for (you can only file one application).
 Read the terms and conditions of that travel grant carefully.
 Think about your research focus with the bigger topic of the travel grant in mind.
 Also, prepare ideas regarding the documentation of your research – will you use photos, videos, regular blog posts, or a written report to summarize and analyze your findings?

-The Schwarzkopf Foundation supports selected travellers to further develop their ideas and research project.
+The Schwarzkopf Foundation supports selected travelers to further develop their ideas and research project.
 However, you should really give this part of the application some thought, as it is most relevant in the selection process.